Tensions Escalate: Israel Strikes Key Syrian Cities | Law-Order

 Tensions Escalate: Israel Strikes Key Syrian Cities

-Israel launched strikes on the cities of Homs, Latakia, and Palmyra in Syria, as reported by Syrian state media.
-Details on the extent and impact of the strikes are yet unknown.
-This comes amid ongoing U.S.-mediated talks between Israel and Syria aimed at de-escalating tensions in southern Syria.
+Israel launched airstrikes on Syria's Homs, Latakia, and Palmyra, as reported by Syrian state-affiliated media.
+Syria condemned the attacks as violations of its sovereignty, describing them as part of ongoing Israeli escalations.
+Details on the impact remain sparse amidst Israeli-Syrian talks for conflict de-escalation.

-Israel has launched airstrikes targeting critical regions in Syria, including central Homs, the coastal city of Latakia, and the ancient city of Palmyra, according to state-affiliated Syrian media on Monday.
+Syrian state-affiliated media reported that Israel conducted airstrikes near the central city of Homs, as well as in the coastal city of Latakia and the historic city of Palmyra on Monday.

-The Israeli government has not provided an official comment on the incident.
-Meanwhile, Syrian media outlets have remained silent on the scope and repercussions of these aerial attacks.
+Israel has not yet issued a statement regarding these events.
+In response, Syria's Foreign Ministry condemned the attacks, labeling them a 'blatant infringement' on its sovereignty and a threat to regional stability.
+The Ministry's statement on Tuesday framed the strikes as part of a continuing series of hostile actions by Israel against Syrian territory.

-This military operation is part of a longstanding Israeli campaign targeting Syria's military infrastructure, an effort that has heightened in intensity following recent conflicts in Gaza.
-Concurrently, Israel and Syria have been holding talks mediated by the United States to mitigate tensions in southern Syria.
+Syrian media has not provided detailed information about the extent or effects of these strikes.
+For years, Israel has been conducting aerial bombardments aimed at dismantling Syria's military framework, a strategy that has intensified following the Israeli-Gaza conflict.
+Both nations have recently participated in U.S.-mediated negotiations to reduce tensions in southern Syria.

 (With inputs from agencies.)